pjanthony2001/tp/docs/UserGuide.md

 ### Undoing a command : `undo`

-_This command allows you to undo your last command, restoring the ConnectCare application to its previous state._
+_This command allows you to undo your last command, restoring the ConnectCare application to its previous modelState._

 Format: `undo`